openstack-infra/system-config/doc/source/sysadmin.rst

 .. note::
    The example below is for Debian / Ubuntu systems.
-If you are using a RedHat based system be sure to setup sudo or simply run the commands as the root user.
+If you are using a Red Hat based system be sure to setup sudo or simply run the commands as the root user.

-As an example, to run the etherpad configuration on your own server, start by ensuring git is installed and then cloning the system-config Git repo::
+As an example, to run the etherpad configuration on your own server, start by ensuring `git` is installed and then cloning the system-config Git repo::

   sudo su -